 - Partially Favorable (number of wins where the claimant won, but only some of the issues).

-In short, if you know the name of the Judge assigned to your claim, you can determine your exact “chance” of winning.
+In short, if you know the name of the Judge assigned to your claim, you can determine your exact “chance” of being approved to receive disability benefits with that judge.

-For Mobile, Dothan, Pensacola, Fort Walton Beach, and other cities in Northwest Florida and Southern Alabama, the ODAR you should review is for Mobile, Alabama.
-This ODAR covers our area.
+For Mobile, Dothan, Pensacola, Fort Walton Beach, and other cities in Northwest Florida and Southern Alabama, the hearing office you should review is for Mobile, Alabama.
+This hearing office covers Social Security Disability claims in our area.

 Hearing Office and Administrative Law Judge Statistics

 You can visit www.disabilityjudges.com for statistics about hearing offices and judges that have already been computed for you.
 You can search by the Judge’s name for statistics about that individual judge.
-Or you can click the Select a State button to try and find a judge or an ODAR office by State.
+Or you can click the “View Data For All States” button to try and find a judge or a Hearing Office by State.
+The information here does not apply to claims at the Initial and Reconsideration Adjudicative Level of the disability appeal process which is decided by disability determination services.